KeerthiSagarSN/rospygradientpolytope/README.md

 ## Installation
 This repository was tested on Universal Robot [UR5](https://www.universal-robots.com/products/ur5-robot/).
 The robot is controllled through an external PC with [ROS Noetic](http://wiki.ros.org/noetic) and Ubuntu 20.04 LTS.
 ### Hardware requirements
 * External PC.
-Our specifications were;
+Our specifications are;
 ```
 Intel® Core™ i7-10700K CPU @ 3.80GHz × 16
 Intel® Core™ i9-10700K CPU @ 3.80GHz × 16 (Interactive Inverse Kinematics for the Serial Arm-  video for the paper)